yoons12055/yoons12055/README.md

 # About Me!
 ### 👋 Hi, I’m Jinwoo(Roy) Yoon 👀 I am a third-year majoring in Data Science at UC Berkeley.
 ### I am currently taking an year off from school due to Korean military service.
+After the service ends, I am planning to go back to the States.
 ### I am interested in Data Mining, Data Analysis, Data Analytics, Data Visualization, and Machine Learning.